 Recent research and creative works include design commissions for projects in the Q’uapelle Valley, Sask.; Crow’s Nest Pass, Alta.; Steep Rock, Man.; and Lake-of-the-Woods, Ont.

-Dr. Lisa Landrum is an Associate Professor in the Department of Architecture, and Associate Dean Research for the Faculty of Architecture.
+Dr. Lisa Landrum is an Associate Professor in the Faculty of Architecture, and Associate Dean Research for the Faculty of Architecture.
 Her research explores the intersection of architecture, drama and democracy.

 Publications include studies of the ethical agency of architect metaphors in the political philosophy of Aristotle and Plato (Montreal Architectural Review, 2015), and the mytho-poetic origins of distributive justice and spatial politics in ancient Athens (Architecture and Justice: Judicial Meanings in the Public Realm, 2013; Chora 7, 2016).
 More generally, Lisa’s research concerns the socio-political role of architects in contemporary practice, social justice and the history and theory of architectural ethics and poetics.